 Over the next two days, you will have the unique chance to catch a glimpse of the vast spectrum of conservancy found in the Lewa Wildlife Conservancy.
 Lewa Conservancy offers a firsthand experience of groundbreaking wildlife conservation work.
 Your activities and excursions will include a visit to the Elephant Underpass, a meeting with the local village chief to discuss how the local population is living with wildlife, a tour of the radio operations room, as well as a meeting with the Tracker Dogs.
 You will have exclusive access to the Lewa Game Count and an evening lecture by David Kimiti, Lewa Conservancy Head of Development.
 With so many meaningful experiences at your fingertips, your time here is sure to be unforgettable.

-Spend the morning at Il Ngwesi Eco-Lodge visiting the community and projects.
-This afternoon, you will be whisked away by transfer vehicle to the neighboring Borana Wildlife Conservancy.
+Spend the morning at the Lewa Conservancy safari before taking the safari car to Borana Conservancy.
+This morning, you will be whisked away by transfer vehicle to the neighboring Borana Wildlife Conservancy.
 Upon arrival, you will check into the lodge and start exploring your new surroundings.
 Get ready for a fun-filled couple of days, getting hands-on experience in the world of conservation.

 Over the course of the next two days, embrace the once in a lifetime opportunity of partaking in the annual Lewa/Borana Games Census!
 This vital information is key to the wildlife animal conservancy in the area and you are invited to be an active and significant part of the team.
 Join Borana's chief conservation officer on his ranger deployments, where you will gather intelligence reports together.